AutoPilot (Flight Control Unit)

 The values in this table are taken from his Sebastian Möbius own AutoPilot explainer video.
 There is a difference of 10 times between slow and quick turning speeds.
 In addition, SPD and ALT are prevented from becoming negative values.
 VerticalSpeed is negative when descending.

-base setting The display of HDG did not go well, and I had a little trouble.
+The display of HDG did not go well, and I had a little trouble.

 The cause is that the azimuth data from FSUIPC is -32768~+32768 instead of 0~65536.
 It uses the most significant bit as the sign.
-So when I tried to set it to 315 degrees northwest, I got a negative value of -45 degrees.

 Try various things, use EventID instead of Offset for encoder input.
 I set if($<0,$/182+360,$/182) to Transform of 7seg LED output.